Tensor-structured sketching for constrained least squares: Introduction

 Apart from the row-wise tensorized sketches, there are other multi-linear random projections and sampling strategies that work well in practice.
 For sketching constructions employing fast matrix-vector multiplications, Pagh et al. \cite{P11, PP13} develop and analyze the TensorSketch method which uses fast Fourier transform (FFT) and CountSketch \cite{CCC04} techniques.
 This method is efficient while being applied to Kronecker products of vectors in the context of kernel machines.
 Later on, \cite{DSSW18} provides applications of TensorSketch to Kronecker product regressions as well as multimodal $p$-spline tensor sketching.
 Another line of works is represented by \cite{JKW19, MB19}.
 The authors respectively consider the so-called Kronecker FJLT.
 The analysis in both papers focuses on the subspace embedding property which can be seen as a stepping stone for sketching linear regressions.
-In the importance sampling regime, an efficient sublinear algorithm is provided by \cite{CPLP16} to sample the tensor CP alternating least squares (CP-ALS) problem \cite{KB09} by estimating the statistical leverage scores. \cite{LHW17} analyzes sparse sketching techniques in low-rank tensor regressions for tensor CP and Tucker decompositions.
+In the importance sampling regime, an efficient sublinear algorithm is provided by \cite{CPLP16} to sample the tensor CP alternating least squares (CP-ALS) problem \cite{KB09} by estimating the statistical leverage scores.
+Sparse sketching techniques are studied in \cite{LHW17} for low rank tensor CP and Tucker decompositions.
 For computational advantage from the tensor structure in the sketching matrices, please see the works \cite{CLNW19,PP13,JKW19} for details.

-The aforementioned previous works mostly rely on the Johnson-Lindenstrauss property \cite{JL84} to embed pairwise distances and derive concentrations.
+In the analysis of \cite{SGTU18, CLNW19, RR20, JKW19, MB19}, the authors rely on the Johnson-Lindenstrauss property \cite{JL84} to embed pairwise distances and derive concentrations.
 While such strategy is easy to apply and powerful for subspace embedding, it falls short of capturing the essential dimension of a subset and thus is suboptimal in most constrained optimization problems.
-Recently, Pilanci et al. \cite{PW15,PW16} obtain sharp guarantees for constrained convex programs via the \textit{Gaussian width} of the constraint set.
-Gaussian width is a widely used notion in learning theory, statistics and geometric analysis to estimate reconstruction errors of sub-Gaussian measurements \cite{KM05,BBM05,MPT07}.
-It is capable of providing sharper bound than common concentration techniques like the union bound and $\eps$-net \cite{N16}.
+Recently, Pilanci et al. \cite{PW15,PW16} obtain sharp guarantees for constrained convex programs via the Gaussian width of the constraint set.
+Another close prior work done by Bourgain et al. \cite{BDN15} focuses on the sparse JLT designed with a fixed number of non-zero entries per column.
+The authors develop fundamental analysis and discuss the relation between sparsity and embedding error for such class of sparse matrices, also using the Gaussian width parameter.
+This complexity parameter is capable of providing sharper bound via fine geometric argument.